Mahmoud-Ehab/yellow/README.md

 	- [x] Write an 'init' file, so to speak, that initializes the StateManager, loads it with StateFiles, and exports it to the app.

 ## back-end
-- [ ] Implement basic server with Express and SFAWD architecture.
+- [x] Implement basic server with Express.
-- [ ] Integrate StateFile into the architecture.
-- [ ] Define (SFAWD) Endpoints for messages and connections (users list) loading and saving.
-- [ ] Implement (SFAWD) RequestDispatcher with the Endpoints.
 - [ ] Implement WebSocket connection in the server...